adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #180 Moving right along on the tutorial.
 Hoping to finish alot more tomorrow.

-#189 Now up to the 4th hour of the 32 hour vidoe.
+#189 Now up to the 4th hour of the 32 hour video.

+#190 Up to 4:30:51 of the video.
+Still moving along as best as possible.